Early Years Math Education at Corlears

 Encourage mathematical thinking through daily experience

-Promote problem solving & critical thinking through exploration
+Promote problem solving and critical thinking through exploration

 Allow time to construct and reflect on their thinking around math concepts

-As they move through the nursery year as 2s, children experience exploration, play and activities like sorting, labeling and categorizing that help them to organize their thinking and their world so they can begin the process of problem solving, and help them to solidify what they already know about numbers, colors and shapes.
-Materials and open-ended activities help to foster an innate interest in solving problems and encourage risk-taking!
+As the 2s move through the nursery years, children experience exploration, play, and activities like sorting, labeling, and categorizing, which help them to organize their thinking and their world – and begin the process of problem solving.

-As they tackle preschool, students engage in routines such as the daily attendance, days of school, snack menu and graphing surveys, that help them explore ways to gain information, make predictions, and understand relationships.
+As they advance to Pre-K, students engage in routines that are reinforcing math language and concepts, such as the daily attendance, days of school, snack menu, and graphing surveys.
+By integrating math in their everyday surroundings, preschoolers are able to explore new ways to gain information, make predictions, and understand relationships.

 Kindergarten + Lower elementary

-Kindergartners explore tools like the Rekenrek, 10 Frame and bead strings to focus on visualizing numbers are constructed through part-whole relationships.
+Kindergartners explore tools like the Rekenrek, 10 Frame, and bead strings to focus on visualizing how numbers are constructed through part-whole relationships.

-Through this approach they are growing as problem solvers, while simultaneously continuing to develop fluency with their math facts and understanding how those facts become tools for problem solving and conceptual math thinking.
-This fluency helps children reason about the relationships between numbers, ultimately promoting the students’ accuracy and flexibility.
+Through this approach, students are growing as problem solvers while simultaneously continuing to develop fluency with their math facts and understanding how those facts become tools for conceptual math thinking.
+This fluency helps children reason the relationships between numbers, ultimately promoting students’ accuracy and flexibility.